zyxtarmo/about-dyn-mirai-and-cats/PITCHME.md

 #VSLIDE

+## The sotry behind Carna botnet

-*Two years ago while spending some time with the Nmap Scripting Engine (NSE) someone mentioned that we should try the classic telnet login root:root on random IP addresses.
+Two years ago while spending some time with the Nmap Scripting Engine (NSE) someone mentioned that we should try the classic telnet login root:root on random IP addresses.
 This was meant as a joke, but was given a try.
-We started scanning and quickly realized that there should be several thousand unprotected devices on the Internet.*
+We started scanning and quickly realized that there should be several thousand unprotected devices on the Internet.

+#VSLIDE

+## Carna Botnet client distribution March to December 2012. ~420K Clients

 ![Clientmap](media/clientmap_16to9_small.jpg)

 #VSLIDE

+## Internet-of-Things vigilante Linux.Wifatch

 ![Patched](media/Fig1_26.png)

+#VSLIDE

+## How many infected devices are there, really?

+It is quite hard to measure the exact size of a network that constantly changes.

+We enumerate the whole core network (the so-called "bn" component) multiple times a day, and the usual number of Wifatch instances is 60000 (and almost never exceeding 120000).
+Only these are currently being protected and disinfected.

+In addition, there is a much larger number of devices with a much smaller component, the so-called "tn" component.
+The exact number of these is very hard to measure, but it should be around 200000-300000 at any point in time.

 #VSLIDE